acristofari/ord/README.md

 employing sparse directions that contain positive generators of the tangent cone at the current iterate and a specific line search.
 So, DF-SIMPLEX can even be used as standalone to solve the same class of problems as ORD.
-To call DF-SIMPLEX as standalone, see the file `syntax_df_simplex.txt` and the example in the file `main.m`.
+To call DF-SIMPLEX as standalone, see the file `usage_df_simplex.txt` and the example in the file `main.m`.

 Since ORD and DF-SIMPLEX follow different approaches, in general terms we can say that ORD is preferable when the optimal solutions can be expressed as the convex combination